diessica/password-revealer.js/README.md

 Event that will be attached to the trigger, in the case you are initializing a trigger.

 ## API
-Interact with a `RevealPassword` instance using the methods below.
+Interact with a `PasswordRevealer` instance using the methods below.

 ### `.showPassword()`
 It reveals the password for the `input` provided in the instance.